aws-samples/hpc-cost-simulator/docs/index.md

 ```

 ## Configuration
-HCS comes preconfigured with a few best practices for analyzing an Electronics Design Automation (EDA) workload.
+HCS comes pre-configured with a few best practices for analyzing an Electronics Design Automation (EDA) workload.
 You can edit the configuration by editing `config.yml` before running HCS.
 We encourage you to read the file before running to tool, to know what parameters are used to simulate the workload.

 A **partial** list of these configuration parameters includes: